NeighbourSec/neighboursec.github.io/_posts/2024/2024-06-04-tryhackme-net-sec-challenge.md

 226 Directory send OK.
 ftp>
 ```
-Hm, it appears the flag is not in Eddie's directory.
+Hmm, it appears the flag is not in Eddie's directory.
 No matter, let's try logging in as Quinn instead.

 ```console
 neighboursec@kali:~$ ftp quinn@10.10.204.203 10021